 The research is supported by the Medical Research Council (MRC), Biotechnological and Biological Sciences Research Council (BBSRC), Wellcome Trust, National Institute of Allergy and Infectious Diseases (NIH NIAID), Asthma UK, MS Society, ARUK, Welton Foundation and NIHR.

-With Professor Danny Altmann and Dr Francois Balloux, Dr Rosemary Boyton hosted a meeting at The Royal Society, London called "Human evolution, migration and history revealed by genetics, immunity and infection".
+With Professor Danny Altmann and Prof. Francois Balloux, Prof. Rosemary Boyton hosted a meeting at The Royal Society, London called "Human evolution, migration and history revealed by genetics, immunity and infection".
 This meeting offered a journey from molecules to history, bringing together geneticists, immunologists, anthropologists and historians.
 Infection has been the most potent evolutionary force in human history, eliminating genes offering poor resistance and selecting for new mutations conferring protection against a threat.
 The meeting addressed the issue of how genetics can help us understand natural selection, human evolution and migration over the past 70,000 years.

 Philospohical Transactions of the Royal Society B. Biological Sciences.
 Volume 367.
 Issue 1590.
 Discussion meeting issue, 'Immunity, infection, migration and human evolution' organised and edited by Danny Altmann, Francois Balloux and Rosemary Boyton.